There has been a lot of writing recently comparing the best states to hunt with the worst.

 The consensus of many of these articles is that New England is the worst part of the country for hunting.
 I understand where this is coming from.
 The data does indeed show that New England has the lowest success rates for whitetail hunting.
 I would like to clarify my New England pride in light of this.

 I have hunted throughout the United States and harvested my fair share of Pope & Young class bucks.
 My experience has taught me that if you harvest a buck in New Hampshire regardless of size, you deserve a trophy.
 If you have challenged the unforgiving swamps of Maine to put meat on your table, you are accomplished.
 If you have conquered the Green Mountains of Vermont or any other mountains in New England, you are seriously tough.
+Even the grouse hunting is harder than the flat aspen cuts of the upper Midwest.

 You can take pride in your accomplishment if you have hunted through the mecca of suburban deer hunting in Massachusetts, Connecticut, and Rhode Island.
 Despite the odds being stacked against us at every corner, we continue to do the impossible.
 The influx of suburban hunting has put many trophies in the Northeast Big Buck Club, which is far more challenging than the big buck mecca’s of the Midwest and South.